robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

   - English
 image: assets/img/unnamed.png
 ---
-These tips are a mix of some tips from the [book Clean Code](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), [Object Calisthenics](https://williamdurand.fr/2013/06/03/object-calisthenics/), and my experience of more than 6 years as a developer.
+These tips are a mix of some tips from the , [Object Calisthenics](https://williamdurand.fr/2013/06/03/object-calisthenics/), and my experience of more than 6 years as a developer.
 I tried not to use advanced concepts so that developers of any level can use them.

 My advice to you is to try it, try it for a few weeks and you will see how much the quality of your code will improve.